The high road to nowhere

 Taking the low road makes you feel worse in the long run.
 You're angry (probably justified) and then you respond with a low road kind of action (also probably justified) and then you're pissed at yourself for taking the low road because dammit, you know better.
 You're a better person than that.

-Like holding a rock in your hand, the weight of these small, mean acts seems manageable at first.
+Like holding a rock in your hand with your arm straight out, the weight of these small, mean acts seems manageable at first.
 But over time, the weight becomes intolerable.
-The longer and closer we clutch our rage, frustration, and resentment, the more damage we're doing to ourselves.
+The longer we maintain our rage, frustration, and resentment, the more damage we're doing to ourselves.
 We keep ourselves in agony when we refuse to set the rock down and scramble our way back up to the high road.